JordyBaylac/blockchain-recipes/BlockchainNotaryService/README.md

 # Blockchain Notary Service

 REST API exposing a Star Notary Service.
-The API exposes uses private blockchain.
+The API uses private blockchain and:

-* The API allow users to submit a validation request.
+* allow users to submit a validation request.
-* The API allow users to validate the request.
+* allow users to validate the request.
-* The API be able to encode and decode the star data.
-* The API allow be able to submit the Star data.
+* allow users to submit the Star data.
-* The API allow lookup of Stars by hash, wallet address, and height.
+* allow lookup of Stars by hash, wallet address, and height.

 ## Tech dependencies